omonimus1/omonimus1/README.md

 - Software Design -
 ![UML Class Diagrams](https://img.shields.io/badge/UMLClassDiagrams%2095%25-black.svg)
 ![Flowcharts](https://img.shields.io/badge/FLowCharts%2095%25-yellow.svg)

-# Facts #

-- 🔭 I’m currently working on:
-**-Competitive programming guide, sharing with other folks my interests and knowledge concerns algorithms and Data-Structures.**
-**- Recreation of my E-portfolio(davidepollicino.com) using Django** **-Take a look at my project in my repositories if you are interested more about it.**
-- 🌱 Currently studying: **Cloud Computing and Computer Vision**
-- 👯 Open to any collaboration: **Included internship and placement**

 - 📫 How to reach me: **You can find me also on [Linkedln](https://www.linkedin.com/in/davidepollicino7/)** or 💌Mail me [davidepollicino2015@gmail.com]()